 Some of you haven’t yet tried green smoothies.
 Other readers might have tried them and were not impressed.
 In the least.
 Still others, like I, took a giant leap of faith some time ago, made a green smoothie, and have not turned back.
-But, in today’s post, which is part of Nicola’s (GFree Mom) D-Tox January event, I’m going to appeal to the first two groups.
+But, in today’s post, which is part of Nicola’s (GFree Mom) (update: this blog is no longer available) D-Tox January event, I’m going to appeal to the first two groups.

 Why should you even be remotely interested in green smoothies?
 Well, as Nicola—a beautiful and vivacious breast cancer survivor—shared in her kickoff post, eating 27 fruits and vegetables each week can keep cancer away.
 Now if at the mention of all those fruits and veggies, your mouth dropped open, your eyes rolled, and your head snapped back, please don’t click away.
 (Oh, wait … those are my typical disbelieving behaviors, but I digress.)
 It’s true that 27 fruits and vegetables may seem like an awful lot, especially if you are one who feels downright sanctimonious when you get in an apple a day.
 But, it can be done and much like other healthy lifestyle changes, it gets easier and easier once one takes one action and then another.